 In most circumstances, people treat 3D Printing as a hobby!

-But it has lots of potential and many people fail to make most out of it because this hobby is back-breaking.
+But it has lots of potentials and many people fail to make the most out of it because this hobby is back-breaking.

 The most obvious thing here is your purpose (expectation or goal) of 3D Printing.